gentoo-mirror/SarahMiaOverlay/README.md

 - Gnome Tweaks for additional settings
 - Budgie Extras for more applets.
 Other applets can be found as budgie-\*-applet in the overlay
 - Change settings in the following applications:
-	- Gnome Control Center (To be replaced with budgie-control-center in the future)
+	- Budgie-Control-Center or Gnome Control Center
 	- Budgie Desktop Settings
 	- (Part of budgie-extras) Window Shuffler Control (tiling/grid support)
 	- (Part of budgie-extras) WallStreet Control (rotating wallpapers)